AtlasAttack/RustAlerts/README.md

 - An auto turret that the player owns runs out of ammo
 - A trap set by the player kills another player

-Users can configure these alerts from within the app.
+Users can configure and customize which alerts they receive from within the app.

 # Installation